furiousdom/loginsom/README.md

 npm install
 ```

-## Using furious-login
+## Using loginsom

-To test furious-login, run:
+To test loginsom, run:

 ```
 npm run dev
 ```

-If you want to use the login system in your projects you may do so but you need to combine the two projects on your own since incorporating furious-login to other projects depends from project to project.
+If you want to use the login system in your projects you may do so but you need to combine the two projects on your own since incorporating loginsom to other projects depends from project to project.

-## Contributing to furious-login
+## Contributing to loginsom
-To contribute to furious-login please leave suggestions by creating pull requests.
+To contribute to loginsom please leave suggestions by creating pull requests.

 You can see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).